Dozens of vehicles crash on icy Baltimore road, killing two

 A second multi-vehicle crash occurred at about the same time along Interstate 95 in Baltimore, part of a major north-south corridor along the U.S. East Coast.
 One person was killed in that accident when one of the drivers exited his vehicle and was struck by oncoming traffic.

+In Charlotte, North Carolina, two people died in separate crashes after their cars veered off icy roads and struck trees early on Saturday, local broadcaster WBTV reported.

+In Missouri, state police said on Twitter that residents should consider if travel is "absolutely necessary" as temperatures hovered near freezing and forecasts called for more rain and snow.
+State police reported six deadly car crashes since Friday morning, though it was unclear how many were caused by foul weather.

-In the 55-vehicle pileup, a bystander's video shows the skidding fuel truck hitting a barrier and flipping over in a gap between the north and southbound lanes.
+In the 55-vehicle pileup in Baltimore, a bystander's video shows the skidding fuel truck hitting a barrier and flipping over in a gap between the north and southbound lanes.
 As the fireball spread, approaching cars and trucks can be seen attempting to stop but instead plowing into one another.

 "I want to share my deepest condolences to those affected by this morning's multi-vehicle crash," Baltimore Mayor Catherine Pugh said in a statement.
 "Today's icy road conditions remind us all that it is imperative to exercise extreme caution due to severe weather."